trsarje/Soyabean_Wilting_Detection/README.md

 ## Data:
 * The data consiste of ~800 RGB images of Soyabean crop distributed across five classes (0-4).
 * Resized images to 224 X 224 X 3.
+* Splitted ~200 images in validation and ~600 for training.
-* Augmented images by flipping, rotating, and by adjusting saturation and brightness.
+* Augmented train images by flipping, rotating, and by adjusting saturation and brightness.

 ![Sample Images](https://github.com/trsarje/Soyabean_Wilting_Detection/blob/master/Images/ClassImg.png)